nateberkopec/wikieduinfra/README.md

 4. Consul - https://www.consul.io/
 5. Nomad - https://www.nomadproject.io/
 6. `ssh-keyscan`, `jq`, `scp` and `htpasswd` (provided by apache2-utils on Debian)
+7. For wikimedia stack, you'll need all of the hosts to be inside your .ssh/config.

 ## Interacting with Terraform resources
 When Terraform spins up virtual machines, it installs your SSH keys.
 You can SSH directly into root@IP_ADDRESS for any of the virtual machines.
 The most important ones — nginx and Nomad — are shown in the outputs of `terragrunt run-all apply`.
 (This command is idempotent, so you can run it with no changes in the project to see the current IPs.)